MSc in Midwifery: Career Path

 • To provide students with the knowledge and skills to advocate for women's health and shape healthcare policy

-The vision of an MSc in Midwifery program may be to produce highly skilled and competent midwives who are able to provide high-quality care to women and newborns, contribute to the advancement of the midwifery profession, and be leaders in the field.
+The vision of an MSc in Midwifery program may be to produce highly skilled and competent midwives who can provide high-quality care to women and newborns, contribute to advancing the midwifery profession, and be leaders in the field.

 Eligibility